MesterPalm/is-meta/README.md

-Im so meta even this repo
+Im so meta, even this repo